CoSMoMVPA/CoSMoMVPA/doc/source/ex_meeg_searchlight.rst

 Certain questions in MEEG concern oscillations.
 For such analysis data is typically transformed into a time-frequency representation (for each channel) through a procedure called Fourier analysis.
 One question one can answer is whether power in a particular frequency band shows a different pattern across conditions.

-In the exercise presented here, we use a dataset with somatosensorty stimulation of the hand versus no stimultation.
+In the exercise presented here, we use a dataset with somatosensory stimulation of the hand versus no stimulation.
 To localize when in time, in which frequency band, and in which channel this shows a difference in the neural patterns, use a searchlight over channels, time points and frequency bands.

 Hint: :ref:`run_meeg_timefreq_measures_skl`